 New Alumni House

-Walldorf House to be renovated and become Alumni House
+Walldorf House becomes Alumni House

 Walldorf House was built in 1890 by George Walldorf as a boarding house where local people could meet together and out of town guests could stay the night.
 Early in the history of Houghton College, Willard J. Houghton made reference to the success of the "Walldorf Temperance Hotel" as evidence of a growing community surrounding the seminary.